Rob-C-89/evening_meal_planner/README.md

 Cloning a repository pulls down a full copy of all the repository data that GitHub.com has at that point in time, including all versions of every file and folder for the project.
 You can push your changes to the remote repository on GitHub.com, or pull other people's changes from GitHub.com.

-You can clone the repository from using the following steps:
+You can clone the repository using the following steps:

 1. On GitHub, navigate to the main page of the repository
 2. Above the list of files, click  <> Code.